 Until 1945, this painting, attributed to Andrea Solario by the Berlin Museum, where it had entered around 1830 under the name Andrea Salaino, and then transferred to Magdeburg, was considered by historians such as Crowe, Cavalcaselle and Kurt Badt to be an authentic work by Solario.
 More than forty years after its disappearance, D.A.
-Brown attributed it to Giampietrino.
-Perhaps he drew a parallel with the similar painting in Turin, and also with the other Christ Carrying the Cross by Giampietrino unearthed by Suida115 in 1929.
+Brown attributed it to Giampietrino, without further details.
+Perhaps he drew a parallel with the similar painting in Turin, and also with the other Christ Carrying the Cross by Giampietrino unearthed by Suida in 1929.
 D.A.
-Brown provides no details that would justify this